 Hasselbaink first arrived in English football at Leeds United and enjoyed a prolific two-year spell at Elland Road, the latter of which saw him finish as the joint-leading scorer and joint-leading assist provider in the Premier League.

-The Dutchman’s 18 goals saw him win a share of the Premier League’s Golden Boot alongside Liverpool’s Michael Owen and Manchester United’s Dwight Yorke, whilst his 13 assists left him tied with Arsenal’s Dennis Bergkamp.
+The Dutchman’s 18 goals saw him win a share of the Premier League’s Golden Boot alongside Liverpool’s Michael Owen and Manchester United’s Dwight Yorke in 1998/99, whilst his 13 assists left him tied with Arsenal’s Dennis Bergkamp.

 After a contract dispute he left Leeds for Atletico Madrid, only to return to the Premier League a year later to sign for Chelsea in a club-record deal.

-No player in Premier League history has won the Golden Boot on more occasions than Thierry Henry, who finished as the division’s leading scorer on four occasions during a sensational eight-year spell at Arsenal.
+No player in Premier League history has won the Golden Boot on more occasions than Thierry Henry, who finished as the division’s leading scorer four times during a sensational eight-year spell at Arsenal.

 Henry developed from underperforming winger into global star after arriving in north London from Juventus, his performances for Arsenal seeing the Frenchman acknowledged by many as the finest player in Premier League history.